flocknfirsupport/rap-capstone2026/README.md

 The tool addresses five intersecting principles grounded in OPC guidance (2023), the CHRC AI Framework, and NIST AI RMF 1.0:

 - **Bias & fairness.** AI trained on historical HR data encodes historical inequities.
 A formal bias audit is flagged as strongly recommended to implement regularly before any consequential use to reduce harm risk, citing Obermeyer et al. (2019) and Buolamwini & Gebru (2018).
 - **Privacy.** PIPEDA requires informed consent for personal data processing.
-The tool separates current law (PIPEDA, in force) from proposed regulations (i.e. Bill C-27/AIDA, not yet in force as of June 2026).
+The tool separates current law (PIPEDA, in force) from proposed regulations (i.e. Bill C-27/AIDA, not in force as of June 2026).
 - **Agency & recourse.** Employees and candidates whose employment outcomes are shaped by AI must be able to understand and contest these decisions.
 No override path is treated as a critical gap.
 - **Transparency.** Affected people cannot participate in a process they do not know much about.
 The tool flags non-disclosure as a critical issue and treats written process notice as the minimum standard.
 - **Decision power.** The tool distinguishes AI as a binding decision-maker from AI as a drafting aid.
 That distinction carries the most weight in the risk scoring because it determines whether a human retains real authority or nominal authority.